FREQUENTLY ASKED QUESTIONS

-- Acquired by US Fish and Wildlife / Parker River Wildlife Refuge late in 2011 to use as a bunk house for visiting staff, but they decided to abandon the idea.
-In 2014, when the Newburyport Daily News reported they were to demolish it, public outcry began.
-Based on thousands of signatures and hundreds of testimonials, Support The Pink House, a grass roots community group was borne of that concern.
-Since then, many generous volunteers have working tirelessly on the mission to stay her demolition and find a solution for the iconic house to remain in the community in perpetuity, with a Preservation Restriction.
+- Acquired by the US Fish and Wildlife / Parker River National Wildlife Refuge in late 2011, the house was considered for a bunk house for visiting staff, but FWS decided against it.
+When the Newburyport Daily News reported it was to be demolished, public outcry began.
+Based on thousands of signatures and hundreds of testimonials, Support The Pink House formed on behalf of community concern.
+Since then, many generous volunteers have working tirelessly on the mission to keep the house standing and find a solution for the beloved house to remain in the community in perpetuity, with a Preservation Restriction.

 - The US Fish and Wildlife owns The Pink House.
-In 2011, after being marketed for public sale, the Stott family sold three individual parcels totaling 9.29 acres to them for $375,000.
-The Pink House sits on only one of those parcels, totaling 2.9 acres.
+In September 2011, after being marketed for public sale, the Stott family sold three individual parcels totaling 9.29 acres to them for $375,000.
+The Pink House sits on an acre of upland on one of those parcels.

-- No. First question we asked!
-The US FWS cannot outright sell the property.
-There are options though, among them to swap the land... but not for just any land.
-Whatever parcels are identified suitable for trade may need to undergo a survey and appraisal process.
+- No. The US FWS cannot outright sell the property.
+It can be exchanged for land desired by the US FWS.
+Whatever parcels are identified as suitable for exchange, both will need to undergo a stringent Yellow Book appraisal process and survey.

 - Stories of The Pink House and the effort to save her has been well covered by the NY Times, the Boston Globe, North Shore magazine (cover story), WCVB-TV’s Chronicle and on the radio to name a few.
 Her status grows with each passing month.
-She has been added to the Scenic Byway by Essex National Heritage, made a stand out cameo on a Honda commercial, a Pink House clothing line was created by the Elephants's Trunk Inc, which is featured each year in an annual fashion show at the Newburyport Art Association.
+The house has been added to the Scenic Byway by Essex National Heritage and had a cameo in a Honda commercial.
+A Pink House clothing line created by the Elephants's Trunk Inc, and featured in an annual fashion show at the Newburyport Art Association.
 Recently, Google Maps decided to pin TPH as a landmark on their own, among other recognition.

 - But it's really the people who have made her famous!
 STPH continues to receive testimonies reflecting what The Pink House means to the community.
 There has been a steady increase in visitors to see her, especially in the critical off-season months which brings economic value to the area's shops, eateries and overnight rentals.
 Birders enjoy the Snowy Owl, baby Eagles, Red Tailed Hawks An increasing number of photographers and painters are inspired by The Pink House and this art has begun to win awards and bring top dollar in galleries.
-We've seen an increase in Pink House themed items from local artisans and crafts people in answer to the demand.
+Pink House themed items from local artisans and crafts people have been created in answer to this demand.